Countly/countly-sdk-documentation/java/next.md

 <pre><code class="java hljs">Countly.session().getDeviceId()</code></pre>
 <h1 id="h_01HAVQDM5V3Y4YRMCBYQH911M2">User Feedback</h1>
 <p>
-  <span style="font-weight: 400;">You can receive feedback from your users with nps, survey and rating feedback widgets.</span>
+  <span style="font-weight: 400;">You can receive feedback from your users with nps, survey and rating feedback widgets.
+Look at here to see detailed information about <a href="https://support.count.ly/hc/en-us/articles/4652903481753-Feedback-Surveys-NPS-and-Ratings-" target="_blank" rel="noopener noreferrer">feedbacks</a>.</span>
 </p>
 <p>
   <span style="font-weight: 400;">The rating feedback widget allows users to rate using the 1 to 5 rating system as well as leave a text comment.
 Survey and nps feedback widgets allow for even more textual feedback from users.</span>